Asian Spiny Turtle, Spiny Hill Turtle Scientific Name: Heosemys spinosa

 Makes its home in or near streams in rainforests

-Cogwheel Turtle Behavior
+Cogwheel Turtle behavior and personality

 The Cogwheel Turtle is a moderately sized turtle that is sometimes known as the Southeast Asian Spiny Turtle or the Spiny Hill Turtle.
 They do well in outdoor enclosures in moderate climates.
 Found primarily in Asia, the Cogwheel Turtle makes its home in or near streams in rainforests.
 The streams are usually shallow and clear.
 They spend a lot of time wandering on land near their streams, primarily in humid, cool, shaded spots.
 They are shy and spend a lot of time hiding in grass or under debris.
 The young turtles spend more time on land than the adults, who are more comfortable in water.
 They are omnivores, but feed primarily on plant matter.
 They are nocturnal, meaning they are active during the nighttime.